-- The party opposing the application for customs intervention ('the opponent') intended to import modular construction toys from outside the European Union into Hungary.
+The defendant intended to import modular construction toys into Hungary.
 The packaging of most of the plastic construction toys consists of a closed cardboard box with a colour photographic representation on the outside of the figure built using blocks similar to Lego bricks.
-The dominant word element of the packaging is, in general, a graphically edited word element in colour describing that figure: for example 'elephant', 'fast food restaurant', 'Fire Brigade' or 'hippo'.
-Each package shows a drawing smaller than the word element described above, consisting of a representation of a smiling star and the word element 'STARMERRY'.
-In addition, information about the features of the toy can be read on the packaging.
+The dominant word element of the packaging is, in general, a graphically edited word element in colour describing that figure: for example 'SkyBreaker Pterodactyl', 'Kaiser Dinosaur' or 'Holy Lion'.
+Each package shows a drawing smaller than the word element described above, consisting of the word element 'Qman' inside a square; information about the features of the toy can also be read on the packaging.
 The closed box contains plastic building blocks of different shapes, most of which also have round studs.
-The package contains assembly instructions showing, in the form of an axiometric colour representation, the building blocks used in each step of the assembly and how they are put together. - The Nemzeti Adó- és Vámhivatal Dél-budapesti Adó- és Vámigazgatósága (National Tax and Customs Administration, South Budapest Tax and Customs Directorate, Hungary), the authority responsible for customs clearance, found there to be a likelihood that the goods described above infringed the applicant's intellectual property rights.
-Accordingly, that authority, after obtaining written confirmation from the applicant, imposed a customs intervention measure on the goods under Article 17(1) of Regulation No 608/2013, until such time as it was determined whether they infringed an intellectual property right of the applicant. - On 3 May 2023, with the aim of keeping the customs measure in place and asserting, inter alia, the rights arising from national trade mark protection under the Law on Trade Marks, the applicant requested the referring court to issue an interim measure ordering the detention of the goods in respect of which the unauthorised use of the national mark was taking place. - 5 As its principal claim, the opponent seeks dismissal of the application for interim measures.
+The word element 'ENLI' can be read on the round studs of the blocks.
+The package contains assembly instructions showing, in the form of an axiometric colour representation, the building blocks used in each step of the assembly and how they are put together.

+- The Nemzeti Adó- és Vámhivatal Veszprém Megyei Adó- és Vámigazgatósága (National Tax and Customs Administration, Tax and Customs Directorate, Veszprém county, Hungary), the authority responsible for customs clearance, found there to be a likelihood that the goods described above infringed the applicant's intellectual property rights.
+Accordingly, that authority, after obtaining written confirmation from the applicant, imposed a customs intervention measure on the goods under Article 17(1) of Regulation No 608/2013, until such time as it was determined whether they infringed an intellectual property right of the applicant. - On 22 June 2022, with the aim of keeping the customs measure in place and asserting the rights arising from national trade mark protection, the applicant requested the referring court to issue an interim measure ordering the detention of the goods in respect of which the unauthorised use of the national mark was taking place.
+The referring court dismissed that request.
+On appeal by the applicant, the Fővárosi Ítélőtábla (Budapest Regional Court of Appeal, Hungary) amended the decision of the referring court and ordered detention of the goods.
+The defendant having lodged an appeal on a point of law, by a decision of 12 April 2023, the Kúria (Supreme Court, Hungary) confirmed the final decision of the Budapest Regional Court of Appeal.